What is Apps Script

 Apps Script is a coding platform in G Suite that can be used to build simple applications on top of existing apps such as Sheets, Docs, Forms, etc. For example, you can use Apps Script to send you an email every time a Google Form is submitted.
 You can also use it to write simple applications such as an application to send you birthday reminders.
 Apps Script is my secret superpower.
 It can become yours too!

-Why you should learn Apps Script?
+Why should you learn Apps Script?

 It is easy to get started